-TUESDAY, 12 SIVAN
+SUNDAY, 12 SIVAN

 THE SEVENTH DAY

-"While we were out together for a walk," the Frierdiker Rebbe relates, 169 "my father told me: 'Today (the twelfth of Sivan) is the seventh day from Shavuos.'
+"While we were out together for a walk," the Frierdiker Rebbe relates, "my father told me: 'Today (the 12th of Sivan) is the seventh day from Shavuos.'
 He proceeded to list all the superior qualities of Hoshana Rabba, which is the seventh day of Sukkos and those of Shvi'i shel Pesach, the seventh day of Pesach.
-He then explained the concept of the twelfth of Sivan, the seventh day from Shavuos."170 In a sichah on the twelfth of Sivan, 5720, the Rebbe explains that this day has the quality of the "the seventh is beloved."
+He then explained the concept of the 12th of Sivan, the seventh day from Shavuos."178 In a sichah on the 12th of Sivan, 5720, the Rebbe explains that this day has the quality of the "the seventh is beloved."
 Since this is the culmination of the revelations associated with the festival of Shavuos, the light radiates with more intensity, with an even greater shturem than it shone on Shavuos itself, because it possesses the superiority of or chozer (light that rebounds [with added strength]).

-WEDNESDAY, 13 SIVAN
+MONDAY, 13 SIVAN

-Today, Tachanun is resumed, after being suspended throughout the yemei tashlumim.
+Today, Tachanun is resumed, after being suspended throughout the yemeitashlumin.

-We wish our readers and the entire Crown Heights community, among the entire community of Anash worldwide, and all our fellow Jews, a gut Yom Tov, kabbolas hatorah b'simchah uy'pnimius, a healthy summer, and above all, the immediate revelation of the true and complete Redemption!
+We wish our readers and the entire Crown Heights community, among the entire community of Anash worldwide, and all our fellow Jews, a gut Yom Tov, kabbolas hatorah b'simchah uv'pnimiyus, a healthy summer, and above all, the immediate revelation of the true and complete Redemption!

+176) Bamidbar 7:84

+177) Sefer Hasichos 5704, p.
+143

+178) See ibid., for an explanation of the superiority of 13 Sivan, as is also explained in the sichah of 12 Sivan, 5720 that is mentioned.

+"Oops!
+I made a mistake..."

+Rosh Chodesh Sivan 5785

+in Maariv: